canjs/canjs/guides/getting-started-tutorial/the-define-plugin.md

 <a name="serialization"></a>
 ### serialization
-The first property we’ll talk about is serialization.
+The first property we’ll talk about is [serialization](https://en.wikipedia.org/wiki/Serialization).
 The serialize property defines how the attribute will behave when the map is serialized.
 This can be useful for serializing complex types like dates, arrays, or objects into string formats.
 You can also control whether or not a given property can be serialized.
 Returning `undefined` from a serialization function for any property means this property will not be part of the serialized object.
+Managing serialization is an important consideration in routing.
-Serialization is tied directly to routing.
-We’ll see how this works when we continue our discussion of routing in a later chapter.
+We’ll see how this works when we discuss routing in a later chapter.

 <a name="get"></a>
 ### get